-Article A-3.2 Organisation of the programme
+Article A-3.2 Organisation of the degree programme

-- 1. The programme comprises the components included in section B. - 2.
+- 1. The degree programme comprises the components included in section B. - 2.
 The size of the degree programme in EC is stipulated in section B. - 3.
-The programme is made up of a compulsory part and a Master's Thesis, academic work placement (internship) or research project and, if applicable, a subject-specific optional component as specified in more detail in section B. - 4.
-The compulsory attendance of a component of an educational programme is laid down in the course catalogue or course manual.
-Compulsory components may be stipulated in section B. - 5.
+The degree programme is made up of a compulsory part and a Master's Thesis, academic work placement (internship) or research project and, if applicable, a subject-specific optional component as specified in more detail in section B. - 4.
+In case a component has compulsory teaching methods, this obligation to attend is laid down in the course catalogue or course manual.
+Compulsory teaching methods may be stipulated in section B. - 5.
 Further conditions with regard to registration for participation in a component, if applicable, are described in section B.